tensorflow/addons/tensorflow_addons/optimizers/README.md

  * Add a `py_test` to this sub-package's BUILD file.

 #### Documentation Requirements
- * Update the table of contents in the project's central README.
  * Update the table of contents in this sub-packages's README.